Grad Program

 Once created, the Grad Planner will automatically update when HCOS course information changes.
 This includes updates when:

-- a student enrols in a course
+- a student enrolls in a course

 - a student becomes active in a course